Frequently Asked Questions (FAQs)

 A. Yes, all scholarship applicants are eligible for monetary awards for outstanding essays.
-Also, outstanding essays are posted at the convention in the exhibit area and on the website.

 Q. The Study Abroad and Summer Program scholarship application require a 200-400 word "statement" explaining the nature and relevance of the program.
 Is this really another "essay" in addition to the "application essay?"

 A. You could say that.
 Judges need to discriminate between study abroad and summer programs and determine how well the programs meet your goals and the purposes of ΣΤΔ.
 However, if we used the word "essay" to identify this item, it could be confused with the "application essay" on the annual convention theme.

 Q. What kind of sample paper should I submit?

 A. Your sample paper, required for the William C. Johnson Distinguished Scholarship and some of the internships, should be a paper you think is exceptional, usually one written for an English-related course.
 You will be required to provide contact information for your course instructor (for whom the paper was written) so that we are able to verify that you submitted the paper for that course.